 Recycling in West Hants

-Since 1998, recyclables in Nova Scotia have been banned from entering landfills.
+Since 1998, recyclables have been banned from entering Nova Scotia landfills.
 Plastics and paper waste is now picked up every second week from households in West Hants, with a limit of 10 bags each collection.

 Since 2012, recyclables collected in West Hants have been sent to Scotia Recycling Limited.
 They are a leading recycling company in Atlantic Canada that has been operating in the recycling industry since 1976.
 With the expansion of their sales department, it has allowed the company to become a recognized professional broker and exporter of quality secondary fiber and various plastic film grades.
 These items are brought to the Port of Halifax and exported all across the globe to be made into something new.